Business Execs Still Flying But Fewer Frills

 Employers are asking their executives to fly more but with smaller budgets, a survey of aviation professionals has found.

-Aviation consultancy Ascend's 2012 survey, which polled 624 frequent travelers in Europe and North America, suggests companies expect an average 1.5 percent increase in flights against an estimated 1 percent travel budget increase.
+Aviation consultancy Ascend's 2012 survey, which polled 624 frequent travellers in Europe and North America, suggests companies expect an average 1.5 percent increase in flights against an estimated 1 percent travel budget increase.

 The survey tallies with data from Carlson Wagonlit Travel, who manage travel for corporate clients.
 Their 2013 forecasts show that fares are expected to rise globally throughout the rest of 2012 and into 2013, with travel budgets continue to be squeezed.